 Consent For Cookies

-You can choose to accept or decline cookies.
-Most web browsers automatically accept cookies, but you can usually modify your browser settings to decline cookies if you prefer.
+You can choose to accept or decline non essential cookies.
+We provide a tool that will ask your preferences when you visit our site.
+Most web browsers automatically accept essential cookies, but you can usually modify your browser settings to decline cookies if you prefer.
 This may prevent you from taking full advantage of the website.

 Third Party Cookies